Musicals101.com

 Astaire & Rogers Collection

 It took an unconscionably long time for the Astaire-Rogers films to get to DVD.
-The first volume of this set included some extremely well made documentaries -- the second volume was more cheaply produced and limited its special features to a few cartoons and studio shorts.
-The good news is that the films are wonderful and all of the restorations in this set are superb, with crystal clear visuals and greatly improved sound.
+The first volume of this set included some extremely well made documentaries -- the second volume limits its special features to cartoons and studio shorts.
+The good news is that the films are still wonderfully entertiaining and all of the restorations in this set are superb, with crystal clear visuals and greatly improved sound.
 Each has memorable numbers written by some of the greatest songwriters ever -- Berlin, Kern, Dorothy Fields, the Gershwins.
 And few could present a song as stylishly as Astaire and Rogers.
-If you only know these landmark films from late night reruns, these DVDs will be a revelation.
+If you only know these landmark films from scratchy late night reruns, these DVDs will be a revelation.

 The Band Wagon (WB/Turner)

 A must-have in every musical buff's video collection!
-The film has been handsomely restored, and along with an engaging commentary by Michael Feinstein and Liza Minnelli (whose father directed the film), there is an entire second disk of special features -- two documentaries, the lost number "Two-Faced Woman," and a vintage Jack Buchanan musical short.
+The film has been handsomely restored, and along with an engaging commentary by Michael Feinstein and Liza Minnelli, whose father directed the film with exceptional style.
+There is an entire second disk of special features, including two documentaries, the lost number "Two-Faced Woman," and a vintage Jack Buchanan musical short.
 Betty Comden and Adolph Green's screenplay offers a hilarious look at backstage tensions in a Broadway-bound musical.
 The Schwartz-Dietz score includes such treasures as "Dancing in the Dark," "By Myself," the comic classic "Triplets" and the song that became the Freed unit's trademark, "That's Entertainment."
-A well-deserved packaging for one of the best screen musicals ever made.
+And when Fred Astaire and Jack Buchanan don top hats and tails to perform "I Guess I'll Have to Change My Plan," the result is one of the most achingly stylish numbers ever captured on film.
+A superb packaging for one of MGM's best.

 Disney redefined the art of animated features with this film, and the second DVD release offers plenty of special material to feast on.
 In particular, this two disc set includes the "unfinished" print shown at the NY Film Festival -- giving a thrilling insider's glimpse at how scenes are developed from sketches to fully realized animation.
 There are games included for the kids -- be warned that few DVD players can handle all of the graphics, making one game almost impossible to play.
 Most of Disney's "Platinum Editions" are just an overblown excuse to get the public to re-buy films they own already, but this one definitely offers enough to make the investment worthwhile.